 Boiling Water Reactor (BWR): A nuclear power unit in which water used as a coolant is allowed to boil at the core.
 The resulting steam may be used to drive electric turbines.

 Boom: 1.
 A floating device used to contain oil on a body of water.
 2. A piece of equipment used to apply pesticides from a tractor or truck.

 Botanical Pesticide: A pesticide whose active ingredient is a plant-produced chemical such as nicotine or strychnine.
 Also called a plant-derived pesticide.

-Bottled Gas: The liquified petroleum gases propane and butane, contained under moderate pressure (about 125 pounds per square inch and 30 pounds per square inch respectively), in cylinders.
+Bottled Gas: The liquified petroleum gasses propane and butane, contained under moderate pressure (about 125 pounds per square inch and 30 pounds per square inch respectively), in cylinders.

 Bottoming Cycle: A means to increase the thermal efficiency of a steam electric generating system by converting some waste heat from the condenser into electricity rather than discharging all of it into the environment.